rust-qualification/rust-specification/expressions/operator-expressions/bitwise-expressions/bitwise-expressions.md

         LeftOperand >> RightOperand

 ### Description
-A bit expression is an expression that computes a value from two operands using bit arithmetic.
+A bit expression computes a value by performing bit arithmetic operations on two operands.

 ### Legality Rules

-They are used with primitive types, bitwise and, or, xor, not are also used with bools.
+They are used with integer and bools, shift operations not with bools.

 BitAnd: bit and
 - The type of the left operand of a bit and expression shall implement the core::ops::BitAnd trait where the type of the right operand is the trait implementation type parameter.